Multiple Income Streams Is A Wealth Building System Whose Time May Never Come. Uncover The Pitfalls You Must Avoid If Financial Freedom Is Your Goal.

 Multiple Streams Of Income Explained

-There are three broad areas in which to create multiple streams of income: real estate, paper assets, and your own business.
+There are three broad areas in which to create multiple income streams: real estate, paper assets, and your own business.
 These are the primary asset classes in terms of building wealth and residual income.

 You can then subdivide each asset class into specific styles or strategies.
 For example, real estate can be divided into buy and hold, flipping, foreclosures, single-family, multi-family, and commercial.
 Business can include many strategies such as infopreneuring, hard goods, retail, and intellectual property to name just a few.